jobisoft/webext-support/ai/thunderbird-webextensions-skill.md

 - Read the official documentation to learn about the available APIs and the exact parameter and property names: https://webextension-api.thunderbird.net/en/mv3/
 - Never guess an API or its parameters.
 Never use an API which does not exists.
 See the "Official API Documentation" section below.
 - Read about the Experiment APIs which are scheduled for inclusion, they could help if none of the official APIs fit your needs.
 See the "Experiment APIs" section below.
-- Evaluate the section about "Common Mistakes to Avoid" below.
+- Evaluate the section about "Common AI Assistant Mistakes" below.
 You MUST NOT repeat any of the mistakes mentioned there.
 - Read the repositories listed in the "Example Repositories" section below, to learn about different approaches and how to use Thunderbird's WebExtension APIs.
 - Only consider Experiments if truly necessary.
 Understand maintenance requirements mentioned in the "Experiment APIs" section below
 - Always prefer true parsing using 3rd party libraries, instead of trying to use regular expressions.
 They are not maintainable by novice developers.
 - When including 3rd party libraries, always use the most recent stable version.
-- When downloading files from a repository, use git to clone it, do NOT use web fetch.
+- When downloading files from a repository, use git to clone it, do NOT use WebFetch.
 - Keep it simple for beginners: Avoid complex build processes and include dependencies directly
 - Use ES6 modules if possible, and a background of type "module":
 - Make sure the add-on fulfills the requirements listed in the "Add-on Review Requirements" section